AleshaOleg/holy-grail-markup/README.md

-# Сomparison of OOCSS, SMACSS, Atomic and BEM markup
+# CSS-methodologies "101" examples: SMACSS, Atomic, BEM and so on.

 We wrote simple html page with "[Holy Grail Layout](https://en.wikipedia.org/wiki/Holy_Grail_(web_design))" in different CSS methodologies as examples of all popular css methodologies markup.
 That's like "Hello world" example.